The New Mutants is currently set to be released in UK cinemas on the 10th April 2020, less than a week after it comes out in the US.

 A creepy twist on the original comics, The New Mutants follows a group of five young mutants just discovering their powers who are being kept in a strange facility, where their own abilities create terrifying challenges they have to escape.

 Is there a trailer?

-There is, from back when the film was supposed to come out in April 2018, and it shows off all sorts of creepy goings-on as the New Mutants come into their abilities.
+There are two!
+One is from back when the film was supposed to come out in April 2018, and it shows off all sorts of creepy goings-on as the New Mutants come into their abilities.

 Who stars in The New Mutants?

 Game of Thrones star Maisie Williams plays wolf-like mutant Rahne Sinclair/Wolfsbane, while Anya Taylor-Joy plays Illyana Rasputin/Magik, who has the ability to teleport via portals.

 Joining them are flying, invulnerable mutant Sam Guthrie, aka Cannonball (Stranger Things star Charlie Heaton); fear-based illusionist Danielle Moonstar/Mirage (Blu Hunt); and solar-powered strongman Roberto da Costa/Sunspot (Henry Zaga), a character who previously appeared (played by a different actor) in 2014’s X-Men: Apocalypse.

 Antonio Banderas is also set to appear in the film as a mysterious villain, with Alice Braga portraying the group’s mentor Dr Cecilia Reyes.

 How does it tie in with the other X-Men movies?

 Initially the film was supposed to be set in the same universe as the X-Men and Deadpool movies with possible crossovers, but whether that’s still the case is unclear, especially now.